Donauinselfest: 2006

 2006 performers included Bloodhound Gang, Juli, Silbermond, Christina Stürmer, Fettes Brot, and Tocotronic.

 2007

 The 2007 Donauinselfest was partly successful.
 2007 performers included Master Blaster, Gianna Nannini, Zucchero, Willi Resetarits, Hubert von Goisern, and Rainhard Fendrich whose concert attracted an audience of 200,000 people.
-Due to thunderstorm warning, the Vienna Symphony Orchestra concert had to be canceled.
+Due to a thunderstorm warning, the Vienna Symphony Orchestra concert had to be canceled.

 2008

 In 2008, the festival was attended by Extremschrammeln, Gigi d'Agostino, Basshunter and Gabry Ponte.
 On the same stage, the Vienna Symphony Orchestra performed one of its open-air concerts on Monday evening.

 2009

 The 2009 Donauinselfest was on the verge of being canceled due to flooding.
 It had rained consistently for the last few days, making it necessary to open flood protection, which leveled out the water level on the sides of the Donauinsel but brings enough to flood the side paths, that would have provided an important escape route should it be necessary.
 Luckily, the water level sank and the roads were cleared in time, saving the event.